HOWTO: Get in to grad school for science, engineering, math and computer science

 5. Use quotes carefully.
 A lot of personal statements start off with a quote.
 If you use a quote, make sure it's witty, relevant and one that the reviewer has never seen.

-6. Put up a personal home page.
+6. Put up a personal/research home page.
 Make it professional.
 Highlight any interesting projects you've worked on there.
-Remove all references to politics and religion.
-(Clean up your facebook profile, too.)
+Remove all references to your political and/or religious preferences.
+(Clean up your Facebook/twitter profile, too.)

 7. Proof-read your documents.
 This should go without saying, but having typos in your statements looks sloppy.
 If you're not a native English speaker, have a native English speaker proof-read your materials.